 In the past five months, PPE has gone from an industry-specific term to a household name.
 However, the protection equipment itself hasn't been as simple to distribute.
 To ensure that these critical items are available to all that need them, many countries are amending the control measures surrounding PPE.

 As one example, companies in Hesse, Germany, have been invited to use PPE after the expiry date if certain conditions are met, such as if it has been stored correctly and is still in its original sealed packaging.
 However the German state, along with the example of Greece, also requires additional control measures where companies must notify national authorities regarding the amount of PPE in stock and update them on a regular basis.

 Additionally, some governments have called for support from companies that want to help manufacture tools and equipment outside of their standard offerings to help contain, control, and treat COVID-19.
 Such is the case in the UK where companies with the appropriate infrastructure have been called to support their government by manufacturing ventilators.
 To ensure adequate supplies of hand sanitizer, drug and cosmetic manufacturers in Brazil have been given the green light to manufacturer and commercialize alcohol gel without the prior authorization of Anvisa (National Sanitary Surveillance Agency).

 For more information on these global COVID-19 response trends, watch all 4 episodes of our web mini-series:

 - Definitions of essential vs non-essential businesses worldwide

 - Providing sufficient PPE and hygenic products

-Want to have these daily updates pushed to your inbox?
+Want to have these updates pushed to your inbox?
 Subscribe to the Enhesa Covid-19 newsletter.